simonjstanford/70-483-c-sharp-notes/LINQ/Method Syntax.md

 var result = data.Where(d => d + 2 == 2);
 ```

-You can use multiple 'Where' clauses:
+You can use multiple `Where` clauses:

 ```csharp
 var eventNumber = myArray.Where(i => i % 2 == 0).Where(i => i > 5);